 Thrive Leads is a powerful all-in-one email opt-in form builder and list building plugin for WordPress.

-OK, so now let’s get started!
+OK, so now let’s get started for real!

 1. MailChimp signup forms and response email settings